Call: 1-800-832-7191

 - Connecticut DEEP urges families and friends to take this course

-- The Boat: Dimensions, Terms, & Design
+- Dimensions, Terms, & Design

 - Boating Equipment Requirements